 However, the purpose of this article is not to comment on the legality of DAO tokens.
 It is to present a way to address the risks of unaccountable token issues in a way to assure some consumer, and even founder, protection.

 The exuberance of ICOs has survived the Slock.it DAO due to the Ethereum ‘bail-out’.
 As said, ICOs are the standard funding routes for new blockchain protocols or decentralised applications (DApps).
 We can’t avoid the mistakes ICO founders will make in designing regulated and sometimes illegal tokens.

 But we can set a new trend that goes some way to protect the consumer who will access these tokens.
-Here we present the notion of a Verification Agent to be there to hold the ICO issuer to account on statements made and to ensure the Founders reach their project milestones.
-This is a idea presented to give ‘food for thought’ only – it is not a full blueprint to be relied upon in any way.
+Here we present the notion of a Verification Agent to be there to hold the ICO issuer to account on statements made, and to ensure the Founders reach their project milestones.
+This is an idea presented to give ‘food for thought’ only – it is not a full blueprint to be relied upon in any way.
 If the industry is interested enough it will develop the Agency model or think of an alternative solution.

-Bitcoin was the first fully decentralised one.
+Bitcoin was the first fully-decentralised instance of this.

 Technology comes in waves and so does nomenclature.

-Most ICOs happening today involve some form of participatory and revenue share based model.
+Most ICOs happening today involve some form of participatory and revenue share-based model.
 For example: share the network or transaction fees with the token holders.

-My piece on governance here is not about how best to maintain a DAO once set up, such as for example governance surrounding updating the bitcoin protocol.
+My piece on governance here is not about how best to maintain a DAO once set up, such as, for example, governance surrounding updating the bitcoin protocol.